Passive Investing Definition

 Difference Between Active and Passive Investing

-- Active investing makes efforts to beat the market by achieving superior returns whereas passive investing merely adopts to returns in line with market
+- Active investing makes efforts to beat the market by achieving superior returns, whereas passive investing merely adopts to returns in line with the market.

-Passive investing owing to its simplicity of having to buy and hold a broad-based index or securities tend to gain prominence among the masses.
+Passive investing, owing to its simplicity of having to buy and hold a broad-based index of securities, tend to gain prominence among the masses.
 They are simple and easy to follow.
 They only miss out on the rare superior returns that active funds tend to generate.

 Nevertheless, they make for an excellent portfolio to own owing to the fact it does go on to replicate and produce returns similar to the stock index that is often considered the barometer for the economy.